Ky Bush

-Kyler Spencer Bush (born November 12, 1999) is an American professional baseball pitcher in the Los Angeles Angels organization.
-He was selected in the second round of the 2021 Major League Baseball draft by the Angels.
+Kyler Spencer Bush (born November 12, 1999) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
+He was selected by the Los Angeles Angels in the second round of the 2021 MLB draft and made his MLB debut in 2024 with the White Sox.

 Amateur career

 Bush grew up in Ogden, Utah and attended Fremont High School.
-As a senior, he went 5-2 with 2.51 ERA and 57 strikeouts over 39 innings pitched and was named first team All-State.
+As a senior, he had a 5–2 win–loss record with 2.51 earned run average (ERA) and 57 strikeouts over 39 innings pitched and was named first team All-State.
 Bush was selected in the 40th round of the 2018 Major League Baseball draft by the Kansas City Royals, but opted not to sign with the team.

-Bush began his collegiate career at Washington State, where he pitched in 19 games as a freshman and finished the season with 0-5 record with a 12.69 ERA.
-He transferred to Central Arizona College before his sophomore year and went 5-1 with a 2.43 ERA over seven starts before the season was cut short by the Covid-19 Pandemic.
-Bush transferred to Saint Mary's College and was named first team All-West Coast Conference as a junior after posting a 7-5 record with a 2.99 ERA in 14 starts.
+Bush enrolled at Washington State University to play college baseball for the Washington State Cougars, where he pitched in 19 games as a freshman and finished the season with 0–5 record with a 12.69 ERA.
+He transferred to Central Arizona College before his sophomore year and went 5–1 with a 2.43 ERA over seven starts before the season was cut short by the COVID-19 pandemic.
+Bush transferred to Saint Mary's College to continue his career with the Saint Mary's Gaels, and was named first team All-West Coast Conference as a junior after posting a 7–5 record with a 2.99 ERA in 14 starts.